Kirkendall effect: Kirkendall porosity

 where $X^K$ is the distance moved by a marker, $a$ is a coefficient determined by intrinsic diffusivities of the materials, and $\Delta C^\circ$ is a concentration difference between components, has proven to be an effective model for mitigating Kirkendall porosity.
 Controlling annealing temperature is another method of reducing or eliminating porosity.
 Kirkendall porosity typically occurs at a set temperature in a system, so annealing can be performed at lower temperatures for longer times to avoid formation of pores.

 Examples

 In 1972, C. W. Horsting of the RCA Corporation published a paper which reported test results on the reliability of semiconductor devices in which the connections were made using aluminium wires bonded ultrasonically to gold-plated posts.
 His paper demonstrated the importance of the Kirkendall effect in wire bonding technology, but also showed the significant contribution of any impurities present to the rate at which precipitation occurred at the wire bonds.
 Two of the important contaminants that have this effect, known as Horsting effect (Horsting voids) are fluorine and chlorine.
 Both Kirkendall voids and Horsting voids are known causes of wire-bond fractures, though historically this cause is often confused with the purple-colored appearance of one of the five different gold–aluminium intermetallics, commonly referred to as "purple plague" and less often "white plague".

+More recently the Kirkendall effect has become an important approach for making hollow nanostructures.
+When a nanocrystal is reacted with a second element that diffuses inwards slower than the nanocrystal's atoms diffuse outward, for example when a metal nanoparticle is oxidized or sulfidized, the imbalance in diffusion rates can leave a hollow cavity at the particle's core.
+This was first demonstrated in 2004, when cobalt nanocrystals were converted into hollow cobalt sulfide and cobalt selenide nanocrystals.
+The same approach has since been used for many other material systems.
+There may also be electric field assisted contributions as first pointed out for oxidation by Cabrera and Mott, and also what point defects can diffuse in the oxide or sulphide plays a role; see for instance recent texts on oxidation for further details.